-Laskiainen is the traditional sledding time in February and laskiaispullat (sweet buns with whipped cream and filling) are an essential part of it.
-Lapland is filled with Finns spending their skiing holidays, doing outdoor sports and my workplace is full of customers too. 🙂
+Laskiainen is the traditional sledding time in February and laskiaispullat, sweet buns with whipped cream and a sweet filling, are an essential part of it.
+Schools close for a week for the skiing holidays, and Finns take off to their cabins to enjoy fresh winter air and snowy, sunny days.
+All of a sudden the fells of Lapland are crowded with Finns that are spending their skiing holidays doing outdoor sports.
+My workplace is full of customers as well. 🙂

 These sweet buns are traditionally eaten either with a jam or marzipan filling.
-I got a box of frozen cloudberries from my landlord and decided to make cloudberry jam to fill the buns.
-That way these sweet buns turned out to be sort of a Lappish version of the traditional laskiaispulla combined with the bun-baking knowledge of my grandmother.
+This year I got a box of frozen cloudberries from my landlord and decided to make Cloudberry Jam to fill the buns.
+This way these sweet buns turned out to be a Lappish version of the traditional laskiaispulla, combined with the bun-baking knowledge that I inherited from my grandmother.

 In the afternoon it was time for coffee and delicacies.
 And in the evening, Northern lights.
 That’s what I call a perfect day.